aram-iry/infovis/docs/work_distribution.md

 ## Thomas

-Initially helped with finding datasets we could base our story on, helped create some of the graphs and wrote most of the data story in general.
-In the last week of the project I assisted in finishing up, making sure every little detail was correct.
+Initially helped with finding datasets we could base our story on, helped create several graphs and wrote most of the data story in general.
+In the last week of the project he assisted in finishing up, making sure every little detail was correct.

 ## Mina